Skip to main content

 Is this the Darcy or the Fanning friction factor?

 Darcy.
-The Darcy factor is four times the Fanning factor; make sure any value you compare uses the same convention.
+The Darcy factor is four times the Fanning factor, so make sure any value you compare uses the same convention.

 New to the terms?
 See the glossary and how it works, or browse all calculators.